 Minimizes Urinary Tract Infections

-This indicates the percentage of patients that suffered from a urinary tract infection.
-These infections are sometimes linked to poor hygiene.
+This indicates the percent of residents that have had a urinary tract infection.
+These infections could be linked to insufficient hygiene.

 Appropriately Uses Anti-Psychotic Medication

-This statistic is an indication of the percentage of long-term stay patients receiving antipsychotic drugs.
-While antipsychotic drugs serve an important medical purpose, it is important to make sure these drugs are being used appropriately.
-In some situations, excessive reliance on these medications may indicate that a nursing home is using these medications to subdue residents.
+This tells you the percent of patients prescribed antipsychotic drugs.
+While antipsychotic medications may be vital to many residents, it is important to ensure these medications are being used appropriately.
+In some cases, excessive reliance on these medications may mean a nursing home is using these drugs to subdue residents.

 Appropriately Uses Anti-Anxiety Medication

-This is the percentage of patients given antianxiety medications.
-These medications are used to treat patients experiencing depression and anxiety.
+This indicates the percentage of residents given antianxiety medications.
+These medications are prescribed to residents experiencing depression and anxiety.

 Managing Depression Among Residents